 /circle-pattern-generator/feed/ 0 6529

-Bag Volume Estimation /bag-volume-estimation/ Fri, 27 Sep 2024 12:20:51 +0000 /?p=6479 When designing your own bags, calculating the volume can be a bit of a tricky task.
+Bag Volume Estimation /bag-volume-estimation/ Fri, 27 Sep 2024 12:20:51 +0000 /?p=6479 When designing your own bags, calculating the volume it can carry when filled can be a bit of a tricky task.
 We do not have access to the industry standard method, which is filling it full of small balls of a known size and using this to calculate the volume.
+Although an industry standard, it does not mean all manufacturers use this method!

 Pattern Pieces to Finished Bag Volume

-Take the example on the left on this image.
-Doing width * height * depth calculation would result in it having zero volume as it has no depth (just two pieces of fabric sewn together), but when it is filled, it clearly bulges out and has volume.
+Take the example on the left on this image, the flat square (e.g a teabag or sandwich bag).
+Doing the fundamental width * height * depth calculation would result in it having zero volume as it has no depth (just two identical flat pieces of fabric sewn together).
+However, when it is filled, it clearly bulges out and has volume.
+For a constant surface area (no material stretching), a sphere is the shape with the maximum volume, so your bag trends towards this.
+The seams do not allow it to form a true sphere, so you end up with the familiar pillow case shape.

 So how can you estimate the volume based on the dimensions of your pattern pieces?

-If your bag is cuboid shaped (cube, or 3D rectangular), multiple the width * height * depth calculated volume by 1.2 to get a more accurate estimation of the volume when bulged out.
+If your bag is cuboid shaped (cube, 3D rectangular, rectangular prism), multiple the width * height * depth of the fabric panels to get the geometric volume then multiply by 1.2 to get a more accurate estimation of the volume when bulged out.

-For flatter pancake shaped flattened bags, multiply by 2 for a rough estimate.
+For flatter pancake shaped bags, multiply by 1.5 to 2 for a rough estimate (yes, volume really does increase a lot for flatter bags, as shown in the above simulated photo).

-And flat bags (flat zip pouches etc) use a paper bag problem solution:
+And flat bags (flat zip pouches etc) you can use a paper bag problem solution to calculate the maximum filled volume:

 where w is width and h is height in metres, and V is volume in m3

-If you are familiar with Blender, simulating volume change is easy by adding a subdivision surface multiplier then cloth physics.
+A final way of calculating the volume: If you are familiar with the 3D modelling software Blender, simulating volume is easy by adding a “Simple” subdivision surface multiplier then cloth physics, which is how I generated the above simulations.

 Dimensions